Mount Everest expedition

-Our expedition to Mount Everest combines a wide range of expertise and resources in order to provide a high level of support for this expedition to the highest peak in the world.
+Our trip to Mount Everest provides a high level of support and guiding for this expedition to the highest peak in the world.

 We have run six successful expeditions to both the north and south sides, and we have a solid team of climbing Sherpas and base camp staff fully employed by Adventure Alternative Nepal.
 The Nepalese company is fully registered and we provide full training and insurance for all staff.

-9 weeks in total, with 2 weeks trekking time and 7 weeks climbing period.
+Mount Everest is a 9 week expedition in total, with 2 weeks trekking time and 7 weeks climbing period.

-There is at least one visit to Camp 3 for an overnight or two.
-Nowadays this is a requirement for going higher to Camp 4, and it will be a good chance to really test the body's response to very high altitude.
-For most people this is the highest point they will reach without the use of bottled oxygen.
+There is at least one visit to Camp 3 for an overnight.
+Nowadays this is a requirement for going higher to Camp 4, and it will be a good chance to test the body's response to very high altitude.
+For most people Camp 3 is the highest point they will reach without the use of bottled oxygen although some people opt to buy extra bottles to help getting to this point.
 After visiting Camp 3, there is generally a rest at Base Camp or lower, in preparation for the summit bid.

-Once the decision has been made to attempt a summit in a period sometime within the middle two weeks of May (statistically this is the normal period, but people have summited before and after), then the total summit cycle is normally seven days.
+Once the decision has been made to attempt a summit in a period sometime within the middle two weeks of May (statistically this is the normal period, but people have summited before and after), then the total summit cycle from base to summit and back is normally seven days.

 A few days spent back at base camp helping to clear the camp is followed by a trek back to Lukla and a flight to Kathmandu.
 Some people choose to charter a helicopter, which is fine but we do feel that it is important to help the Sherpas clear the mountain.

-We will need to sight your insurance policy and advise on what is required and which companies are currently offering policies for high altitude trips.
+We will need to sight your insurance policy and advise on what is required and which companies are currently offering policies for high altitude trips like this.

 - Khumbu Icefall Fee

-- SPCC garbage fee & BC garbage management
+- SPCC garbage fee & Base Camp garbage management

 - Himalayan Rescue Assn Base Camp Fund for medical emergencies.